Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Februari 2026 15.47.39 UTC
+- WIB: Minggu, 8 Februari 2026 16.40.36 UTC
-- WITA: Minggu, 8 Februari 2026 16.47.39 UTC
+- WITA: Minggu, 8 Februari 2026 17.40.36 UTC
-- WIT: Minggu, 8 Februari 2026 17.47.39 UTC
+- WIT: Minggu, 8 Februari 2026 18.40.36 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: success
+Kategori: technology